Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 The "</> HTML", ".css{} CSS", and "(Js)" sections provide an overview of the code files and external sources used for this website.

+Please note that this is a mid- to high-level code walkthrough, at a feature and function level, and not covering every single line of code whether it's HTML, CSS, or JavaScript.
+The assumption is that you as a reader have a foundational knowledge of the 3 languages.
+At times I take note of a particular line of code if it has a key impact on a feature and/or function.

+The structure of each section is:

+* Main Heading
+	* Sub-Heading & Screenshot (if applicable) of the Feature & Function
+		* Why?
+			* Use Case Cross-Reference
+		* What?
+		* How?
+			* Link to Code
+			* Code Snippets

 ## Features & Functions

 ### Geo-Location, Google Map and Navigational Controls